-After clicking the button in the shell bar, SAP CoPilot opens in a pop-up window.
-Users can drag it to their desired position.
-The system memorizes this position and will open it at the same spot next time.
+Clicking or tapping the Open CoPilot button in the shell bar opens SAP CoPilot in a pop-up window.
+Users can drag the window to the desired position.
+The system memorizes this position and opens CoPilot in the same spot next time.

-To close SAP CoPilot, users need to simply click the Decline icon ( ) on the top right, or click the SAP CoPilot button in the shell bar once more.
+To close CoPilot, users can either click the cross icon ( ) on the top right of the dialog, or click Close CoPilot in the shell bar.

-SAP CoPilot and the SAP CoPilot button on the shell bar
+SAP CoPilot and the CoPilot button on the shell bar

-The enterprise search icon is on the top right side, to the left of the SAP CoPilot button.
-It searches across all apps and business objects, such as materials, customers, and maintenance plans.
-The search function can be called up from anywhere and from any screen within the SAP Fiori launchpad.
+The Search icon for the enterprise search is on the top right, to the left of the CoPilot button.
+You can use it to search across all apps and business objects, such as materials, customers, and maintenance plans.
+Users can call up the search function from any screen within the SAP Fiori launchpad.